Helem-Jose/Mail-Generator-App/README.md

 - **Exclamation Density**: Use of exclamation marks
 - **Question Density**: Use of question marks
 - **Emoji/Symbol Density**: Special character usage

+*Note: This analysis is based on the research by McCarthy et al. (2006) who demonstrated that authors within the same register can be computationally distinguished using sophisticated textual indices from Coh-Metrix.*

 ### 2. Email Thread Summarization